TheRedP4nther/theredp4nther.github.io/_writeups/2024/HTB/Caption.md

 We can use the bypass technique to access them but we don't found nothing relevant.

-Another useful step is to enumerate the `root` parth of this `internal` service:
+Another useful step is to enumerate the `root` path of this `internal` service:

 <br />